-Your startups launch party is your introduction to all the investors, journalists, suppliers, clients and other important people in your industry.
+Your startup’s launch party is your introduction to all the investors, journalists, suppliers, clients and other important people in your industry.
 Making sure you get it right is important, which is why the experts at event venue Glaziers Hall have come together to help.
-Our events team have helped startups achieve amazing launch parties and below are some top tips to help you succeed.
+Our events team has helped startups achieve amazing launch parties and below are some top tips to help you succeed.
+Here are our 10 tips on how to plan a launch event…

 Picking your dates and locations carefully is critical.
 If you pick a date that clashes with a major conference in your industry or a location that all of your investors have been to time and again, you are likely to get a low turnout and a poor reception.
 Do some research on the best date to pick and find an interesting venue.
 For instance, if you were launching a maritime company you might want to look into our River Room as it looks directly onto the Thames.